rehierl/abstract-properties/02-x-mathematics/05-1-node-trees/1-7-pov-inside-outside.md

 * `ON(n) := (N \ IN(n) \ {n})`
 * note - `(n !in IN(n))`

-Note that not every such outer node is necessarily also an ancestor of node `n`.
+Note that not every outer node is also an ancestor of `n`.
-Also, no node is considered "inside" or "outside" in regards to itself.
+Also, no node is considered "inside" and "outside" to itself.

 * `(A(n) subset-of ON(n))`